sansin5982/Machine-Learning-Fundamentals/chapters/Introduction.md

 computer learns from the data.
 The two main types are **supervised learning** and **unsupervised learning**, and here’s an easy way to understand them:

+## 1. Supervised Learning

+Supervised learning is like teaching with answers.
+Imagine we are helping a child with a math worksheet, and we give them both the questions and the correct answers.
+After doing enough practice, the child learns how to solve similar math problems on their own.

+In machine learning, this works the same way.
+The computer is given lots of data with labels (the correct answers).
+For example, if we show the computer pictures of cats and dogs, we also tell it which picture is a cat and which is a dog.
+Over time, it learns to identify new pictures as either a cat or a dog without needing the labels anymore.
+It’s like the computer’s being supervised and guided with the correct answers until it can make predictions on its own.

+## 2. Unsupervised Learning

+Unsupervised learning is like learning without any answers.
+Imagine a group of kids playing with a set of blocks, but no one tells them how to sort them.
+They have to figure it out themselves.
+Some kids might group the blocks by color, others by size, and some by shape.

+In this type of machine learning, the computer is given a lot of data but no labels or answers.
+The computer has to figure out patterns or group things on its own.
+For example, if we give it a bunch of pictures without saying what they are, it might start grouping them based on similarities, like sorting animals from cars without anyone telling it what’s what.
+So, in short: \* **Supervised learning**: The computer is taught with the right answers and learns to make predictions. • **Unsupervised learning**: The computer has no answers and must find patterns on its own.